The Top 10 Reasons Why I Love Christmas

 - Red and Green

 - Silver and Gold

 9. Santa Clause Is Coming To Town!

 Santa Clause, also known as Saint Nicholas or Father Christmas, is a mythical and fictional tradition that many children outgrow, but believing in Santa is fun for everyone of all ages.
 Santa Clause was said to bring presents to all of the good girls and boys on the night before Christmas.
 He is depicted in many books, movies, and cartoons as a chubby man that is dressed in red and white with black boots.
 His cheeks are rosy red and his belly shakes like a bowl full of jelly when he laughs.
 He always says "Ho, ho, ho.
 Merry Christmas."
 His method of transportation is his famous sleigh with his eight reindeer.
 Santa Clause can be found at any local mall during the Christmas season for pictures to be taken.

 There is certain entertainment that can only be found and enjoyed during the Christmas season.
 Beginning right after Thanksgiving, Christmas music is played everywhere-the radio, in stores, and on television.
 Christmas carols are sung around neighborhoods and in shopping centers.
 Classic and new Christmas movies are shown in theaters and on television.
 Christmas books and magazines are sold in grocery stores and in book stores.
 Christmas plays are performed on television and in churches.
 The Rocketts have performed every year for Christmas and continue to do so.
 Sometimes it seems like there is no escaping Christmas entertainment because it is everywhere but that is what makes the season more festive.

-- How We Celebrate Christmas in the Philippines
+- How Christmas Traditions Are Celebrated in Mexico

 © 2012 Cristale Adams